 The Creative Process of Ansel Adams Revealed in 1958 Documentary.
 Today marks what would be the 111th birthday of Ansel Adams, the American photographer who captured the sublime power of the wilderness, taking iconic images of the American West, most notably in Yosemite Valley.

 The theme was to be nature as exemplified and protected in the U.S. National Parks.
 Journeys - Yosemite National Park - What Adams Saw Through His Lens - Travel.
 And then you’re there.
 Pale, curvaceous granite rocks dance in the skyline.
 Dozens of people stand along the edge of the pull-off, called Tunnel View, trying to capture the scene.
 Some snap two quick shots with disposable yellow cameras, and others set up their tripods for hours, watching the light strike Yosemite’s monoliths.
 Nature Photos Team.
 Photos & arts.
 Photasme.
 Digi Pixels.
 New Artsy.
-COOL STUFF.
-ART.
-Originality in photographs according to US Court of Appeals.
-What is original (and is thus protectable) and what is not in a photograph?
+Theconversation.
+Kim Kardashian has made headlines again for a selfie.

 VJ Day in Times Square Abraham Lincoln.

 The Top 100 ‘Pictures of the Day’ for 2012.
 Dec 11, 2012 After the positive reception from last year’s Top 50 ‘Pictures of the Day’ for 2011, the Sifter promised to highlight the top 25 ‘Pictures of the Day‘ at the end of every quarter, eventually culminating in an epic Top 100 for 2012.
 That time has come!
 Below are the top 100 POTDs for 2012.
 I can’t thank you enough for taking the time out of your day to check out the site.
 May you continue to be inspired, educated and entertained by our beautiful planet and all that inhabit it.